Robert M. Utley, The Indian Frontier, 1846-1890. Revised Edition. Albuquerque: University of New Mexico Press, 2003. Pp. xix, 325.

 "In the Indian reform crusade of the 1880s, four issues overshadowed all others, both in their potential consequences for the Indians and in the zeal with which the reformers attacked them: land, education, law, and purification of the Indian Bureau.
 Give the Indians fee ownership in their own plot of land.
 Educate them in preparation for citizenship and self-support.
 Extend law for their protection against whites and other Indians.
 Upgrade reservation management to speed the civilization process and the dissolution of the reservations" (205).

 Henry L. Dawes, U.S. senator from Massachusetts, was the champion of severalty for Indians (206).
-His leadership led to the Dawes General Allotment Act of 1887 (207).
+His leadership generated the Dawes General Allotment Act of 1887 (207).

 Beginning in the 1880s, the U.S. began appropriating funds for the establishment and operation of schools among the Indians.
 By then, of course, church groups had been conducting educational work for many years, especially Roman Catholics.
 Various denominations had conducted virtually all formal schooling among the Indians.
 Thus, they received much of the funding that the federal government had appropriated.
 This was true because government schools could not set up and start running as fast as the money was becoming available.
 The churches were more than willing to accept any surplus funds.
 This situation naturally generated religious contests for government money.

 Captain Richard Henry Pratt was founder and president of the Carlisle School, Pennsylvania, the greatest of the off-reservation boarding schools for Indians.
 Pratt spoke of a sudden and total immersion "in our civilization" (211).